SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 averageScore /= chunksForResponseGeneration.Count;
 ```

-You can use this code to filter the retrieved manual chunks to keep only the most relevant to the question and keeping track the overal relevancy of the final set.
+You can use this code to filter the retrieved manual chunks to keep only the most relevant to the question and keeping track the overall relevancy of the final set.

 ### How re-ranking works